lrusso/TinyMCESpreadsheetPlugin/README.md

 # TinyMCE Table Calculator Plugin

 Table Calculator, Spreadsheet like, plugin for TinyMCE.
 The plugin stores the math calculation as a class name in the cell tag and inserts the result as the cell value.
 It only works inside tables.
 Operators like + - * / % ( ) and symbols like " $ . are allowed.
 This plugin allows you make references between cells, but it won't update the cell value automatically if you modify the table.
-The cell must be updated manually.
+The cell with the formula must be updated manually.
 Position the TinyMCE cursor in a cell, and press the plugin icon to insert/edit the math calculation of that cell.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/TinyMCETableCalculatorPlugin/master/tablecalculator.png)